lauragyr/laura-gyr.ch/README.md

 # laura-gyr.ch

-This is my first ever portfolio-website that I made by myself.
+This is  my first portfolio-website, coded from scratch with HTML, CSS and JavaScript.